-Whether they’re seeking a second-hand desk or a brand-new pram, buyers are more likely to pay a higher price when it’s easy for them to do so.
+Whether they’re seeking a second-hand desk or a brand-new pram, buyers are more likely to pay a higher price when things are made easy for them.
 Consider this when creating your listing and tailor it to their needs.

 Create a great listing

 High quality images, a detailed description and free shipping can fill a buyer with all the confidence they need to bid or purchase instantly.

 Don’t forget to answer any questions as soon as possible too.
 Check out our tips to create a great quality listing.